shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the Advanced Computation and Artificial Intelligence (ACAI) Lab, led by Dr. Shengfeng Yang at Purdue University.
-Our lab is at the forefront of research, leveraging advanced computational methods and machine learning to drive innovation in several key areas:
+Our lab is at the forefront of research, leveraging advanced computational methods and artificial intelligence to drive innovation in several key areas:

 <a href="/research_microelectronics" style="font-size: 25px; font-weight: bold;">Enhancing Reliability for Semiconductors and Microelectronics</a>
 ======